BlackBerry pushes a sweet solution

 as they are sent, with no user action required.

-a security loophole because the desktop machine must be left on.
-To close
+loophole because the desktop machine must be left on.
+To close this loophole,

-this loophole, RIM offers optional add-on software called BlackBerry Enterprise
+RIM offers optional add-on software called BlackBerry Enterprise Server.

-Server.
-This add-on forwards messages at the server level rather than the
+This add-on forwards messages at the server level rather than the desktop

-desktop level and also offers centralized management and control, including
+level and also offers centralized management and control, including support

 To take advantage of the "push" architecture, the BlackBerry is designed